 Leisure activities in Charlton are many and varied with yoga and tai chi classes, art classes, a garden club, ukulele club, the Red Hatters, Mens Shed, CWA Cabaritta, the RSL and Senior Citizens Club all providing ample opportunity for socialising.
 Bushwalking, bike riding and swimming are also popular pastimes with the swimming pool and plenty of parks, reserves and the Avoca River providing plenty of opportunities and locations to indulge.

 Charlton has a wide range of entertainment options.
 The Rex Theatre is the pride and joy of the community.
 Run by volunteers, it has weekly screenings of new release films, art house cinema and live shows.
-Other events include a film festival, art show, agricultural show, regular street markets, open garden days, the Charlton Arts Cafe Culture Program, the Big Kids Toys exhibition, Charlton Courthouse Galley exhibitions and the local Golden Grains Museum.
+Other events include a film festival, art show, agricultural show, open garden days, the Charlton Arts Cafe Culture Program, Charlton Courthouse Galley exhibitions and the local Golden Grains Museum.

 Volunteering is the backbone of our town and there are many opportunities to get involved in community life.
 Whilst all of our clubs and organisations are run by volunteers we are fortunate to have three active service clubs who contribute significantly to the Charlton community; the Charlton Rotary Club, Charlton Lions Club and OASIS (Old Apexians Still in Service).

 Charlton has an active religious community with four churches meeting regularly.
-St. Joseph’s Catholic Church, St. Martin’s Anglican Church, the Charlton Uniting Church and the Charlton Christian Church all hold regular services and are involved in helping the local community.
+St. Joseph’s Catholic Church, St. Martin’s Anglican Church and the Charlton Uniting Church all hold regular services and are involved in helping the local community.

 Local Government is represented in Charlton with an office of the Buloke Shire Council located in the main street.